one-among-us/data/people/ttttsuuukikoo_/page.en.md

 ## Description

-Tsukiko is a non-binary friend among us, who's pronouns are He/Him.
+Tsukiko is a non-binary friend among us, whose pronouns are He/Him.

 He mentioned that he was fond of *Kagamine Rin* in his Twitter.